syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Handler registration

-In the MauiProgram.cs file, register the handler for Syncfusion core
+In the MauiProgram.cs file, register the handler for Syncfusion SignaturePad

 {% highlight C# %}